-Heat Mitigation Trial - Currently completing zones 3, 4 and 5
+Heat Mitigation Trial - Zones 1 to 5

 - More jobs, cooler city: Another step for Cavenagh Street, Civic and State Square projects – Media Statement – November 2018